Zigotote/barbu_score/README.md

 If you notice something you would like to change, feel free to fill an issue or open a Pull request.
 Please explain why you want this changes so that I can understand your changes.

+## Testing

+Every changes should be tested.
+Before pushing, please check ```flutter test``` result is OK.
+A Github action also runs on each PR to check tests status.

 ## Release the app